-• Schedule a Christmas canvassing event with students and their families.
+- Our young people are savvy with social media.
+Encourage them to use that as an additional way to extend their invitations.
+An invitation video to Easter Sunday is available in the Evangelism E20 resource packet here. - Practice role-playing.
+Students may be hesitant because they are uncomfortable or unsure of what to say.
+Create authentic scenarios and help them to consider and practice ways to respond and what to say.
+Explain that it is okay if they simply invite friends to Easter Sunday.
+That might be all they say for now.
+When that friend attends, it sets the stage for future spiritual conversation.
+Help the students think through how those might go. - Schedule an Easter canvassing event with students and their families.
 This event can have everyone meet at a given time and hand out invitations in a pre-determined area around the church.
-Another possibility is setting a given time and students go out with their families in their own neighborhood or to those they would like to invite.
+Another possibility is setting a given time for students to go out with their families in their own neighborhood or to those they would like to invite.
 You can find more information on canvassing here.